-Explore eyam:
+Explore Eyam:

 There is lots to see and do in our beautiful village.
 Use the map to explore what we have to offer...

-Ralph Weston Jewellery CLOSED
+Ralph Weston Jewellery

-Barn gift shop CLOSED
+Barn gift shop

 This historic house and garden has been the home of the Wright family since 1672.
 Learn more about Eyam Hall and enjoy the family history.
 Opening hours vary each year. www.eyamhall.net.